Hephaestion

 from the 1st century, indicating both received worship as Heroes in that time period

-The close friendship between the two was fueled not only by military solidarity, but also through a mutual understanding.
-Their deep affection for each other has been described by many historians.
-Part of this is that Hephaestion had a certain understanding absent in other Macedonians of why Alexander wished to encompass the world and make a dramatic mark on history, something he gained partially from his knowledge of the occult and general high-mindedness.
+The close friendship between the two was fueled not only by military solidarity but also by a mutual understanding.
+Their deep affection has been noted by many historians.
+Part of this was that Hephaestion possessed a certain understanding—absent in other Macedonians—of why Alexander wished to encompass the world and leave a dramatic mark on history.
+This insight came partly from his knowledge of the occult and general high-mindedness.

-Both boys shared in the ideals of the Iliad of the ideal friendship of Achilles and Patroclus, an identification they reinforced multiple times.
-Diodorus and Rufus both indicate that Hephaestion understood the necessity of operating within a heroic framework of culture and creating a living example of mythology.
-Elsewhere, reinforcing this idea the most out of all the annals, Plutarch (15.2) recounts that upon landing at Troy, Alexander laid a wreath on Achilles’ tomb, while Hephaestion laid one on Patroclus’ tomb.
+Both boys shared in the ideals of the Iliad—especially the model friendship of Achilles and Patroclus, a parallel they reinforced multiple times.
+Diodorus and Quintus Curtius Rufus indicate that Hephaestion understood the importance of operating within a heroic cultural framework and creating a living example of mythology.
+Reinforcing this, Plutarch (15.2) recounts that upon landing at Troy, Alexander laid a wreath on Achilles’ tomb, while Hephaestion laid one on Patroclus’.

 MILITARY SKILLS

 Hephaestion played an important role during Alexander the Great's conquests.
-Firstly, he elaborated to Alexander the importance of supply maintenance and keeping a well-structured, well-fed army.
-This is one of the reasons why the conqueror spent a rather long time gathering resources in the Levant and Egypt before attacking the core of the Persian lands directly.
-In many of the stories of Alexander, Hephaestion often does not get credit for these factors as he was not particularly glory-seeking, though Arrian highlights his competency and pragmatism.
+He emphasized to Alexander the importance of maintaining supplies and keeping a well-structured, well-fed army.
+This is one reason the conqueror spent significant time gathering resources in the Levant and Egypt before directly attacking the Persian heartlands.
+In many stories of Alexander, Hephaestion does not receive credit for these factors, as he was not particularly glory-seeking—though Arrian highlights his competence and pragmatism.

 Alexander and Hephaestion dual statues